-This sounds so wrong in many ways, because filters are definitely not the missing piece of equipment, that’s distinguishing hobby landscape photographers from professionals.
-However, in my opinion it’s a very easy way to add something to your images, that’s not possible by using a simple filter in Instagram.
+This sounds so wrong in many ways because filters are definitely not the missing piece of equipment, that’s distinguishing hobby landscape photographers from professionals.
+However, in my opinion, it’s a very easy way to add something to your images, that’s not possible by using a simple filter in Instagram.
 While these silky water effects may not be appealing to everyone, it’s nevertheless a great way to set a focus within your photos by removing details from the sky or rivers, that would otherwise grab a lot of attention through their structure.
 It’s also a great way to create a nice contrast between the sharp rocks of a waterfall and the soft water, that’s forcing one’s way.

-The simple usage of a polarizer in combination with an ND filter and a decent amount of post processing changes the appearance of this image in a subtle way.
+The simple usage of a polarizer in combination with an ND filter and a decent amount of post-processing changes the appearance of this image in a subtle way.
 The ND filter was additionally used to get a longer exposure for the stream.
 This photo was taken at Runkel Castle in Germany.

 #5 Adding new possibilities

-For me, every part of equipment I use and every new technique I learn is kind of a tool in a toolbox, that I am able to use afterwards in the fields.
+For me, every part of the equipment I use and every new technique I learn is kind of a tool in a toolbox, that I am able to use afterward in the fields.
 Having these opportunities will open up more creative ways to combine different techniques for various places, making your shot more and more unique with your special style and preferences.
 Limiting yourself as a beginner is crucial in my opinion, as explained in detail in my article about How I drastically improved my photography with just 2 little decisions.
 The more you advance though, the less you might want to limit yourself, because everything will happen at the expense of opportunity costs.